astropy/photutils/CONTRIBUTING.rst

 - To skip only the testing on Travis CI use ``[skip travis]``.

-- If your commit makes substantial changes to the documentation, but no code changes, the you can use ``[docs only]``, that will skip all but the documentation building jobs on Travis.
+- If your commit makes substantial changes to the documentation, but no code changes, then you can use ``[docs only]``, that will skip all but the documentation building jobs on Travis.

 - When contributing trivial documentation fixes (i.e. fixes to typos, spelling, grammar) that do not contain any special markup and are